HsiangHung/Machine_Learning_Note/ML_application/NLP/Language_Model.md

 # Language Model

 A statistical language model is a probability distribution over sequences of words.
-Given such a sequence, say of length m, it assigns a probability $P(w_1, \cdots , w_m)$ to the whole sequence [[wiki: Language model]][Language model].
+Given such a sequence, say of length $m$, it assigns a probability $P(w_1, \cdots , w_m)$ to the whole sequence [[wiki: Language model]][Language model].

 **Data sparsity** is a major problem in building language models.
 Most possible word sequences are not observed in training.
 One solution is to make the assumption that the probability of a word only depends on the previous $n$ words; this is known as an $n$-gram model.
-When $n=1$ it is the unigram model, known as the **bag of words model**.
+When $n=1$ it is the **unigram** model, known as the **bag of words model**.

 Language models are used in information retrieval in the **query likelihood model**.
 There, a separate language model is associated with each document in a collection.
 Documents are ranked based on the probability of the query $Q$ in the document's language model $M$, i.e. $P(Q|M)$.
 Commonly, the unigram language model is used for this purpose [[wiki: Language model]][Language model].